Fivell/policies/source/sections/09-configuration_management_policy.md

 ## 9.2 Configuration Management Policies

 1. Chef and Salt are used to standardize and automate configuration management.
-2. No systems are deployed into Datica environments without approval of the Datica CTO.
+2. No systems are deployed into Versionista environments without approval of the Versionista CTO.
-3. All changes to production systems, network devices, and firewalls are approved by the Datica CTO before they are implemented to assure they comply with business and security requirements.
+3. All changes to production systems, network devices, and firewalls are approved by the Versionista CTO before they are implemented to assure they comply with business and security requirements.
 4. All changes to production systems are tested before they are implemented in production.
 5. Implementation of approved changes are only performed by authorized